Witch Hazel For Acne: A Natural Source of Topical Antioxidants

 Witch hazel for clear skin and acne.

-Better, numerous studies have proven witch hazel’s astonishing antioxidant powers overall.
-A series of three strong studies from 1993, 1994 and 1995 tested both parts of the plant: leaf and bark, extracted using alcohol.
+A series of three strong studies from 1993, 1994 and 1995 examined both witch hazel leaves and bark, extracted using alcohol.

 Witch hazel was also tested on guinea pig skin, and had a large suppressive effect on peroxidation.
 That’s excellent news, because peroxidation of the skin’s oil (sebum) is a cornerstone process behind acne.
 Witch hazel had synergistic powers with vitamin E, enhancing its powers, and vitamin E is the most important acne antioxidant of all.

-Interesting, the bark’s antioxidant powers were superior to the leaves, although both performed very respectably.
-Hamamelitannins were stated to specifically protect skin cells against injuries from active free radicals.
+Interesting, the bark’s antioxidant powers were superior to the leaves’, although both were effective.
+Hamamelitannins were found to specifically protect skin cells against injuries from active free radicals.
 That’s as close to stating “it clears acne” as scientists will probably ever get.

 Next – the 6 best vitamins and minerals for naturally clear skin

 Pharmaceutical giants are currently salivating over topical antioxidants, but witch hazel is a ready-made version found in nature.
 Furthermore, its sheer complexity will take pharmacists years to mimic, with endless known and unknown antioxidant varieties.
-Different antioxidants tackle different free radicals (with significant overlap), so a large variety of antioxidants is key to banishing pimples from all angles.
+Different antioxidants have different specialties, so witch hazel will cover a large base.

 Does witch hazel grant eternal youth?